 During the Spanish conquest, Atahualpa, the last ruling Inca, was captured and the hispanic invaders asked for the remaining gold pieces of Coricancha in return.
 The ancient culture made the payment but the Spanish didn’t keep their word and executed Atahualpa in 1533.

 As the Inca Empire’s power was dimming, the Spanish gained even more control over their lands, afterwards, they finally conquered Cusco and distributed the lots among the Spanish elite.
-The Qorikancha lands were owned by Juan Pizarro who after his death donated it to the Dominican Order of the Catholic Church.
+The Qorikancha lands were owned by Juan Pizarro who donated it to the Dominican Order of the Catholic Church.

 The Dominicans later constructed the current religious building we have today, the Iglesia y Convento de Santo Domingo, using the ancient temple as its sediments.
-It was finished in 1633 but was heavily struck by an earthquake in 1650, however, the Inca structure survived the seismic activity, a late but renowned victory to this famous civilization.
+It was finished in 1633 but was heavily struck by an earthquake in 1650 though the Inca structure survived the seismic activity, a late but renowned victory to this famous civilization.

 As aforementioned, this was the principal cult center of the Incan empire, therefore, the site was composed of 4 temples dedicated to the divine Gods of this culture: